ArborealAudio/OmniAmp/Notes.md

 - Add sag???

 - Identify potentially unstable process.
 Something--and it could just be audio discontinuities, is causing a sharp increase in volume at times.
 Could be some hysteretic NaN-ism...
 Seems to appear when using any processor, unclear what is causing tho

+- Write your own SIMD fork of the Audio Block out of respect for chowdsp license

 # NOTES